dcmi/usage/reviews/srap/decisions.md

 ```

 ---------------------------------------------------------
-Resolved 2025-11-25: https://github.com/dcmi/dc-srap/issues/88 - Agent-related properties and classes
+2025-11-25: https://github.com/dcmi/dc-srap/issues/88 - Agent-related properties and classes

 We approve the use of terms from FOAF -- `foaf:Organization`, `foaf:Person`, and `foaf:name` -- in SRAP.

 ---------------------------------------------------------
 Notes to UB chairs

-__2025-11-25__: Fix bibo:isbn in BIBO by adding missing range of rdfs:Literal.
+2025-11-25: Fix bibo:isbn in BIBO by adding missing range of rdfs:Literal.

 ---------------------------------------------------------
 Notes to SRAP editor

-__2025-11-25__: Add example for "person" to SRAP documentation.
+2025-11-25: Add example for "person" to SRAP documentation.